REIS310 Social Science Research Methods in Nature-Based Tourism, Outdoor Recreation and Natural Resource Management

 Basic statistics, STAT100 or equivalent.

-Continuous exam where both individual assignment and the group assignment must be passed in order to pass the course.
+Assessment of an individual assignment and a group assignment.
+Both must be passed in order to pass the course.

 General study competense (GSK).